logrange/website/blog/linker.md

 		...
 	)

-	// 3rd step is to inject dependecies and initialize the registered components inj.Init(ctx)
+	// 3rd step is to inject dependencies and initialize the registered components inj.Init(ctx)

 	// the injector fails-fast, so if no panic everything is good so far.

 	...
-	// 4th de-initialize all compoments properly
+	// 4th de-initialize all components properly
 	inj.Shutdown()
 }
 ```
 The real code example could be found [here](https://github.com/logrange/logrange/blob/be1cc8dc0ae8fa9154eec91bea33cd2105509e11/server/server.go#L53)

 ## Conclusion
 Linker is very simple, but powerful IoC and DI library with straight-forward components life-cycle control.
 Linker is a part of [Logrange](https://logrange.io) project.
-If you want to learn more how Linker is used take a look at [Logrnage code on github](https://github.com/logrange/logrange).
+If you want to learn more how Linker is used take a look at [Logrange code on github](https://github.com/logrange/logrange).

 Should you have any comments or suggestions, please do not hesitate to [contact us](https://www.logrange.io/#contact-us) or send us an email (mail@logrange.io).